MrBryantGitHub/GitPractice2021/README.md

 # GitPractice2021

-This repository is to practice using Git for pull requests, adding, committing, and merging.
+This repository is to practice using Git for pulling, adding, committing, pushing, branching, and merging.